Abu-Bakar-Rakib/Russia-Ukraine-sentiment-analysis/README.md

 ---

-## 🔬 Methodology
-Dataset (10,000 comments)
-│
-▼
-Data Preprocessing
-(Text Cleaning → Normalization → Label Encoding)
-│
-▼
-Data Splitting (80% Train / 20% Test)
-│
-├──────────────────────────────────────┐
-▼                                      ▼
-Feature Extraction                    Feature Extraction (BERT / RoBERTa Tokenizer)            (TF-IDF for SVM / Token IDs for RNN, LSTM) │                                      │
-▼                                      ▼
-Model Training                         Model Training (BERT, RoBERTa)                       (SVM, RNN, LSTM) │                                      │ └──────────────┬───────────────────────┘
-▼
-Model Predictions
-│
-▼
-Results & Comparison
-│
-▼
-Best Model → BERT ✅
----

 ## 📚 Citation

-If you use this dataset, code, or findings in your research, please cite our paper:
+If you use this findings in your research, please cite our paper:

 ### BibTeX